mbrazeau/MorphyWeb/userguide.md

 … wait even longer …

-The search will complete eventually (or you can hit command+period at any time to break out of the search).
+The search will complete eventually (You can interrupt a search with Cmd+period on a Mac or Ctrl+C on other systems).

 At present, Morphy doesn’t compute a consensus tree or output a text-drawing of your tree(s).
 You’ll want to export your trees to a tree file to view them or compute the consensus.
 That’s simply done with:

 	save=mytrees.tre

 Or whatever you want to call your file, of course.
-Note: this currently overwrites without warning.